Alt text: Tall brown brick Art Deco skyscraper under clear sky with adjacent modern glass building.

 Frequently Asked Questions About VA Benefits

-Service connection is the legal and medical link between a veteran’s current disability and their military service — and establishing it is the essential first step in qualifying for VA disability compensation.
+Service connection is the legal and medical link between a Veteran’s current disability and their military service — and establishing it is the essential first step in qualifying for VA disability compensation.
 Without service connection, a claim will be denied regardless of how severe or debilitating the condition may be, because the VA only compensates for conditions that arose from, were aggravated by, or are otherwise related to active-duty service.
-There are several pathways to service connection, including direct connection (the condition began during service), aggravation (a pre-existing condition was worsened by service), and presumptive connection (certain conditions are automatically presumed to be service-related for veterans exposed to specific hazards like Agent Orange or Burn Pits).
+There are several pathways to service connection, including direct connection (the condition began during service), aggravation (a pre-existing condition was worsened by service), and presumptive connection (certain conditions are automatically presumed to be service-related for Veterans exposed to specific hazards like Agent Orange or Burn Pits).
 Veterans often struggle to establish this link on their own, particularly when their service records are incomplete or when the relationship between service and a current diagnosis isn’t immediately obvious.
-Tabak Law’s attorneys help veterans identify and document every viable pathway to service connection, building the evidentiary foundation that gives your claim the best chance of approval.
+Tabak Law’s attorneys help Veterans identify and document every viable pathway to service connection, building the evidentiary foundation that gives your claim the best chance of approval.

 TESTIMONIALS